 What has God spoken into your heart through these ten items?
 How can you let this list encourage you to respect your husband and deepen your commitment to him?

-PS: You can read more about Kimberly’s journey and the truths God used to change her heart and restore her marriage in her book, Fierce Women and its companion volume, Men Who Love Fierce Women: The Power of Servant Leadership in Your Marriage, coauthored by Kimberly and her husband.
+PS: You can read more about Kimberly’s journey and the truths God used to change her heart and restore her marriage in her book, Men Who Love Fierce Women: The Power of Servant Leadership in Your Marriage, coauthored by Kimberly and her husband.